mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 Building a model with Merb and DataMapper requires generating a model, specifying attributes (properties), and running a migration to create the database table and all the properties.
 Generating a model is similar to Rails, as is running a migration.
-But unlike ActiveRecord, DataMapper does not use separate migration files.
+But unlike ActiveRecord, DataMapper does not use migration files to define the model.

 Instead, properties are defined in the model itself.
 This allows you to easily see how your models map to the database and removes the headache of trying to